zonca/zonca.dev/posts/2018-07-23-pearc18_paper_deploy_jupyterhub_xsede.md

 ---
+aliases:
+- /2018/07/pearc18_paper_deploy_jupyterhub_xsede
+categories:
+- singularity
+- comet
+- jetstream
+- jupyterhub
+date: 2018-07-23 12:00
 layout: post
+slug: pearc18-paper-deploy-jupyterhub-xsede
 title: PEARC18 Paper on Deploying Jupyterhub at scale on XSEDE
-date: 2018-07-23 12:00
-categories: [singularity, comet, jetstream, jupyterhub]
-slug: pearc18-paper-deploy-jupyterhub-xsede

 ---

 Bob Sinkovits and I are presenting a paper at PEARC18 about: